 YOSEF: And with the support and backing from the Arabic state and Arab regime, I think we will be capable to continue defending ourselves and making the Israelis actually to be a big reprise if they continue on their policy of assassination and occupation.

 KUHN: Yosef says the cease fire negotiations were difficult because both sides didn't just want a truce, they wanted to completely change the status quo.
 But it's not yet clear from the terms of the agreement that that is what they got.
 Anthony Kuhn, NPR News, Gaza City.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.